tomaszmichalak/experience-manager-learn.en/help/headless-tutorial/chapter-2.md

    >
    >Any existing Content Fragment Models created under this configuration will be deleted as well as their definitions are stored under `/conf/wknd-mobile/settings/dam/cfm/models`.

-1. Apply the **[!DNL WKND Mobile]** configuration to the **![DNL WKND Mobile] Assets Folder** to allow Content Fragments from Content Fragment Models to be created within that Assets folder hierarchy:
+1. Apply the **[!DNL WKND Mobile]** configuration to the **[!DNL WKND Mobile] Assets Folder** to allow Content Fragments from Content Fragment Models to be created within that Assets folder hierarchy:

     1. Navigate to **[!UICONROL AEM] > [!UICONTROL Assets] > [!UICONTROL Files]**
     1. Select the **[!UICONTROL WKND Mobile] folder**